riggskevinp/InvertedPendulum/README.md

 - [x] Use Eigen for explicit vectorization to make matrix operations fast
 - [x] Replace Eigen operations with Cuda kernels
     - [x] Demonstrate Eigen is faster, a better tool, than GPU for this job
-### Nice to have, 2.0
-- [] Allow runtime modification of playback speed, currently set at compile time
-- [] Calculate K at Runtime using Eigen and Cuda.
-Currently hitting unknown problems, result is just wrong.
-Probably an issue with the implemented calculation.
-- [] Switch from LQR to dLQR
-- [] Make simulation dynamic and interactive
-- [] If there are multiple implementations of the same calculations, provide timing analysis
-- [] Reimplement all calculations to be done by gpu and time against hybrid and Eigen only
-- [] Possibly incorporate WASM and WASM hardware acceleration
-- [] Overall, clean everything up.
-It's pretty sloppy right now.

 ## Requirements to Build/Run